It’s been a bit quiet on the blog lately as we’ve been wrapping a few projects and making the most of these last few summer days.

 And while it’s been quiet, some of you may have noticed we have a new website!
 You can see the new website here: www.wonderpens.ca

-The majority of the actual migration and set up was handled by real developers, which is a long way from our first days when it was just me and Jon (I actually clicked some real buttons around in creating our original website! but most of those clicks have long been reversed since Jon has taken over).
+The majority of the actual migration and set up was handled by a company similar to this Web Design UK company, which is a long way from our first days when it was just me and Jon (I actually clicked some real buttons around in creating our original website! but most of those clicks have long been reversed since Jon has taken over).

 But, we were fortunate to have both extra hands here in the shop and some time this summer to work on getting this through.
 There was a lot of testing, seeing if we could add different options (like shopping by brand), updating photography and descriptions.